Karen Blackett: Work

+In October 2017, Blackett became the Chancellor of the University of Portsmouth.
+The chancellor acts as the ceremonial head of the university.
+In April 2026, it was announced that she would be stepping down from the post in "early 2027".

 Awards and recognition

 In 2003 and 2005, she was voted by Management Today as one of the 35 Most Powerful Women Under 35 in the UK.
 Blackett has featured on the UK's 100 most influential black women five times, and was appointed an Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to the media communications industry.

 Blackett was the first businesswoman to top the Powerlist in 2015.
 She was on the 2015 BBC Radio 4 Woman's Hour Power List of The Top Ten Influencers.

 Personal life

 Blackett is a single mother to Isaac, born 2010, and lives in Chiswick.